This guide explains how crypto indicators work and why traders combine them, rather than ranking individual tools.

 Multi-Timeframe Context

-What it is: Multi-timeframe analysis compares the same market across lower and higher timeframes.
+What it is: Multi-timeframe analysis compares the same market across lower and higher timeframes so traders can see whether local setups align with broader structure.

 How Consensus Engine helps